tjhunt25/tic-tac-toe/README.md

 ##Description:
 <br>Tic tac toe is a game played with two players, X and O. A game played on a 3x3 board in which the winner is determined by a player placing their mark in a row of 3 first.
 Rows can be made Horizontally, vertically or diagonally.<br>

-The main object of the project was designed to test our creativity and solve challenges real world developers encounter.
+The main object of the project was designed to test our creativity and solve challenges real world developers encounter using multiple front end languages.

 ![Screenshot](/images/tictactoe.png)